-This paper will attempt to state Kaivac’s position of green cleaning and to discuss the various reasons that Kaivac believes its commercial cleaning systems are among the greenest in existence today.
+This article offers Kaivac’s position on green cleaning and discusses the various reasons that Kaivac believes its commercial cleaning systems are among the greenest in existence today.

 There is no doubt that chemicals play a major role in green cleaning.
 But their relevance goes far beyond the issue of correct chemistry.
-Kaivac believes that other chemical-related issues are equally important, such as ensuring proper dilution ratios, reducing the number and variety of chemicals used in a cleaning process, and reducing the amount of chemicals required to remove soils in order to achieve the desired cleanliness levels.
+Kaivac believes that other chemical-related issues are equally important.
+These issues include:

 Environmentally Friendly Chemistry